quasarframework/quasar/docs/src/pages/start/upgrade-guide/upgrade-guide.md

     lang: 'en-US'
   }
   ```
 11) Check all your manually installed webpack plugins to be compatible with Webpack 5 (the vast majority should already be compatible).
-Also update quasar.config.js > [devServer config](/quasar-cli-webpack/quasar-config-js#property-devserver) to match [webpack-dev-server v4](https://github.com/webpack/webpack-dev-server).
+Also update quasar.config file > [devServer config](/quasar-cli-webpack/quasar-config-file#property-devserver) to match [webpack-dev-server v4](https://github.com/webpack/webpack-dev-server).
 12) Follow the rest of the guide.
 You'll need to adapt to the breaking changes of the new versions of Vue 3, Vue Router 4, Vuex 4, Vue-i18n 9 and any other vue plugin that you are using.
 13) Upgrade your other project dependencies (especially ESLint related ones).